MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

     module: 'Module - Design and implement private access to Azure Services'
 ---

-# Exercise - Restrict network access to PaaS resources with virtual network service endpoints
+# M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints

 Virtual network service endpoints enable you to limit network access to some Azure service resources to a virtual network subnet.
 You can also remove internet access to the resources.
 Service endpoints provide direct connection from your virtual network to supported Azure services, allowing you to use your virtual network's private address space to access the Azure services.
 Traffic destined to Azure resources through service endpoints always stays on the Microsoft Azure backbone network.

-In this exercise, you learn how to:
+In this exercise, you will:

-- Create a virtual network with one subnet
++ Task 1: Create a virtual network

-- Add a subnet and enable a service endpoint
++ Task 2: Enable a service endpoint

-- Create an Azure resource and allow network access to it from only a subnet
++ Task 3: Restrict network access for a subnet

-- Deploy a virtual machine (VM) to each subnet
++ Task 4: Add additional outbound rules
++ Task 5: Allow access for RDP connections

-- Confirm access to a resource from a subnet
++ Task 6: Restrict network access to a resource
++ Task 7: Create a file share in the storage account

-- Confirm access is denied to a resource from a subnet and the internet
++ Task 8: Restrict network access to a subnet
++ Task 9: Create virtual machines
++ Task 10: Confirm access to storage account

-## Create a virtual network
+## Task 1: Create a virtual network

 1. On the Azure Portal home page, select **+ Create a resource**.